KarmaComputing/uwsgi-example-fastrouter-subscription-server-emperor-mode/README.md

 The apache web server (proxying to fastrouter + subscription server) is the SPOF in this architecture (unless using somthing like CARP/VRRP), however it does have the operational benefit of being able to turn off / add/remove nodes at any point (e.g. for upgrade/patching).

+### The worker node(s) have a simpler master uwsgi config

+All the worker nodes need to do are announce the apps to the subscription server.
+Worker nodes do not need to run fastrouter or subscription server features.

 `run.sh` on a worker node:
 ```
 #!/bin/bash